MerginMaps/docs/src/migrate/arcgis/index.md

 ### SLYR

-The [SLYR tool](https://north-road.com/slyr/) tool by [North Road](https://north-road.com) facilitates the migration from ArcGIS to QGIS by enabling the conversion of various proprietary data formats, styles and project files to QGIS-compatible formats, such as the conversion of MXD (ArcMap) and AXL (ArcIMS) files to QGIS project files.
+The [SLYR tool](https://north-road.com/slyr/) by [North Road](https://north-road.com) facilitates the migration from ArcGIS to QGIS by enabling the conversion of various proprietary data formats, styles and project files to QGIS-compatible formats, such as the conversion of MXD (ArcMap) and AXL (<NoSpellcheck id="ArcIMS" />) files to QGIS project files.

 This tool helps users transition smoothly by preserving complex symbology, layouts, and project structure.
 It simplifies the shift from Esri tools to the open-source QGIS environment, reducing the time and effort needed to replicate existing workflows.